barryclark/jekyll-now/_posts/2016-10-16-Facebook-Hack-Night.md

 We'll also need a web browser.
 Google Chrome and Safari are our recommendations to ensure that you're seeing support for the latest and greatest.

 Finally you will need to install php.
-If you are mac this should come pre-installed, but if you are on windows then you need to follow the following steps:
+If you are on a Mac this should come pre-installed, but if you are on windows then you need to follow the following steps:

 * Install [Chocolatey](https://chocolatey.org/)
-* Run the following commang in your terminal: choco install php
+* Run the following command in your terminal: choco install php

 ## Source Code and Slides